Productive Disagreement with Buster Benson

 - Replace "How do I end this?" with "How do we make the next round more informative?"

-- Define a productive outcome that is smaller than agreement: one clarified value, one tested assumption, one next experiment, or one repair.
+- Define a productive outcome smaller than agreement: one clarified value, one tested assumption, one next experiment, or one repair.

 Locate the disagreement: head, heart, or hands

-Buster’s most immediately useful map is the three realms of conflict: head, heart, and hands.4
+Buster's most immediately useful map is the three realms of conflict: head, heart, and hands.

 Most arguments look like they are about facts.
 Many are not.
-Buster points out that even when people argue about data, the deeper disagreement is often about why the data matters, which values should govern action, or what practical strategy would actually help.4
+Even when people argue about data, the deeper disagreement is often about why the data matters, which values should govern action, or what strategy would actually help.

 Use this diagnostic: